QuadPlane Flight modes¶

 Flight modes to avoid¶

-The linked nature of of the vertical lift and fixed wing control in quadplanes means the autopilot always needs to know what the pilot is trying to do in terms of speed and attitude.
+The linked nature of the vertical lift and fixed wing control in quadplanes means the autopilot always needs to know what the pilot is trying to do in terms of speed and attitude.
 For this reason you should avoid the following flight modes in a quadplane:

 these modes are problematic as the stick input from the pilot is not sufficient to tell the autopilot what attitude the aircraft wants or what climb rate is wanted, so the quadplane logic does not engage the quad motors when in these modes.
 These modes also make log analysis difficult.
 Please use FBWA mode instead of STABILIZE for manual flight.